Geca1/SpringBootWebApp/README.md

-This tool is a Spring Boot web application.\nIt implements a product service that exposes the following
+This tool is a Spring Boot web application.

+It implements a product service that exposes the following